hazimtimimi/global_report/README.md

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Set up the running environment for creating the tables and figures
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+scripts_folder <- getwd()    # when running in an RStudio project this will be the root folder of the project.

 # Decide whether to take data directly from the database instead of from a .RData file